-Taste Test: Offline marketing manager Veronica was a fan: “This Persian spin on frozen dessert is more refreshing than ice cream but still satisfies the sweet tooth.
-The vermicelli noodles adds soft texture to an otherwise icy treat.
+Taste Test: Offline marketing manager Veronica was a fan of this ice cream: “This Persian spin on frozen dessert is more refreshing than ice cream but still satisfies the sweet tooth.
+The vermicelli noodles add soft texture to an otherwise icy treat.
 For those who have tried Indonesian Es Doger, this is basically the same idea.
 Highly recommend!”

 7. Affogato — Italy